ByteWelder/Tactility/Documentation/ideas.md

 - Fix screenshot app on ESP32: it currently blocks when allocating memory
 - Localisation of texts (load in boot app from sd?)
 - Portrait support for GPIO app
-- App lifecycle docs mention on_create/on_destroy but app lifecycle is on_start/on_stop
 - Explore LVGL9's FreeRTOS functionality
 - Explore LVGL9's ILI93414 driver for 2.4" Yellow Board
 - Bug: in LVGL9 with M5Core2, crash when bottom item is clicked without scrolling first